 Here’s how many Shards you’ll get from each card rarity, and how many Shards you’ll require in order to create a card of that rarity.

-Shard rewards have been changed in the run-up to the Beta’s release, so these numbers might be slightly off.
+Shard rewards have been changed for launch, so these numbers might be slightly off.
 We’ll update you as soon as we know more.

 Remember: you won’t need to worry about getting Shards for Epic and Champion cards until you own every single one, meaning there’ll be a constant stream of new unlocks for you to try out.

 The preview patches of Legends of Runeterra sometimes felt sluggish, progression-wise.
 Here’s how XP gain has been updated to combat this.

 - PVP wins in Normal / Ranked and Expeditions net you at least 200 and 100 base XP (respectively), every time.
 Play as much as you want!